UgRoss/mac-setup/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## 📝 About The Project

-⚙️ Automated Mac OS setup using zero.sh.
+---

+*Have you ever thought about automating your mac setup?* 🤔

+The solution is here.
+This project allows you to automate most of the setup process for your fresh mac.

+Check the full list of applications here: [Brewfile](/Brewfile)

 ### Built With